EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 6. The third party app continues with its authorized interaction experiences.

 It is important to recall that the eduID Mobile App can only control the steps 3-5 of the user experiences.
 The other elements of the user experience are integrated into the third party app's user experience or embedded into the operating system.
-In both cases the falimiarity of the users can be safely assumed.
+In both cases the familiarity of the users can be safely assumed.

 ## Utility Experiences